legionboard/api/doc/changes/README.md

 There are two special hours:

-* `startBy` with the argument 0 is considered as the beginning of the day.
+* `startBy` with the value `00` is considered as the beginning of the day.
 If you are developing a client, make sure that this is set as default value.
-Also do not show this value when showing the changes.
+Also hide this value when showing changes.
-* `endBy` with the argument 20 is considered as the ending of the day.
+* `endBy` with the value `20` is considered as the ending of the day.
 If you are developing a client, make sure that this is set as default value.
-Also do not show this value when showing the changes.
+Also hide value when showing changes.